 2019 – Changes to the Board of Trustees

-After having led the Trust Board of the Sir George Elliot Charitable Trust since 1998, Sir Ian Barker stood aside from the chair in May 2019 and longstanding trustee Geoff Clews was elected in his stead.
+After having led the Trust Board of the Sir George Elliot Charitable Trust for sixteen years, Sir Ian Barker stood aside from the chair in May 2019 and longstanding trustee Geoff Clews was elected in his stead.

 We thank Sir Ian for his leadership and commitment to the Trust.
 He will continue to serve as a trustee for the remainder of 2019 and will then retire, upon the appointment of a new trustee.
 The search for a new trustee is under way now.

 To read more about Sir Ian’s distinguished career as Judge and arbitrator, click here.

 2019 – Elliot Scholar Stallone Vaiaoga-Ioasa’s new movie under way

 Titled Take Home Pay, 2002 Elliot Scholar Stallone Vaiaoga-Ioasa (left of picture with collaborators on his film) has his third feature film in production.
 According to the Samoan Observer, the film follows two brothers, Popo and Alama on their first trip to New Zealand on a seasonal work scheme picking kiwifruit.
 But before the job is done, Popo makes off with the money they earned, leaving Alama to enlist a distant relative and aspiring private investigator Bob Titilo to track him, and the money, down.

 If this anything like Stallone’s other films, it will be a riot!
 To read more about Take Home Pay, click here.